cloudflare/cloudflare-docs/content/dns/zone-setups/partial-setup/convert-partial-to-secondary.md

 ## 2. Configure the Cloudflare zone

-1. Use the [Import DNS Records endpoint](/api/operations/dns-records-for-a-zone-import-dns-records) with a properly [formatted zone file](/dns/manage-dns-records/how-to/import-and-export/#format-your-zone-file) to import the records into your zone.
+1. Use the [Import DNS Records endpoint](/api/operations/dns-records-for-a-zone-import-dns-records) with a properly [formatted zone file](/dns/manage-dns-records/how-to/import-and-export/#format-your-zone-file) to import the records into your partial zone.

     Existing and already proxied records will not be overwritten by the import.